PixarAnimationStudios/OpenSubdiv/documentation/far_overview.rst

 construction of `stencil tables <#patch-tables>`__, `patch tables
 <#patch-tables>`__,  etc.

-Aside from public access to topology, *TopologyRefiner::Refine(...)* is internally where simple specifications of refinement (currently uniform or feature-adaptive with a level argument) will be translated into refinement operations within Vtr.
+Aside from public access to topology, TopologyRefiner has public refinement methods (currently *RefineUniform()* and *RefineAdapative()*) where simple specifications of refinement will be translated into refinement operations within Vtr.
 Feature-adaptive refinement is a special case of *"sparse"* or *"selective"* refinement, and so the feature-adaptive logic exists internal to TopologyRefiner and translates the feature-analysis into a simpler topological specification of refinement to Vtr.

 .. image:: images/topology_refiner.png
    :align: center

-The longer term intent is that the public Refine(...) operation eventually be overloaded to allow clients more selective control of refinement.
-While TopologyRefiner is a purely topological class, and so free of any definitions of vertex data, the public interface has been extended to include templated functors that allow clients to interpolate primitive variable data.
+The longer term intent is that the public Refine...(...) operations eventually be overloaded to allow clients more selective control of refinement.
+While TopologyRefiner is a purely topological class, and so free of any definitions of vertex data, the public interface has been extended to include templated methods that allow clients to interpolate primitive variable data.

 Far::TopologyRefinerFactory
 ***************************

-Consistent with other classes in Far instances of TopologyRefiner are created by a factory class -- in this case Far::TopologyRefinerFactory.
+Consistent with other classes in Far, instances of TopologyRefiner are created by a factory class -- in this case Far::TopologyRefinerFactory.
 This class is an important entry point for clients its task is to map/convert data in a client's mesh into the internal `Vtr <vtr_overview.html>`__ representation as